fscorrupt/Posterizarr/README.md

     <br>

     - `AssetPath`: Path to store generated posters.
+    - `PlexUpload`: If set to `true`, Posterizarr will directly upload the artwork to Plex (handy if you do not use Kometa).
     - `show_skipped`: If set to `true`, verbose logging of already created assets will be displayed; otherwise, they will be silently skipped - On large libraries, this may appear as if the script is hanging.
     - `magickinstalllocation`: Path to ImageMagick installation location where `magick.exe` is located (Otherwise leave value as `"./magick"`)
       - The container handles this part on his own, you can leave it as it is in config.